 Unacceptable Acceptable Satisfactory Good Very good Excellent 5.
 Overall assessment In case one of the five criteria is marked as 'unacceptable' by any of the opponents/ reviewers, the PhD candidate will not be allowed to defend the thesis without major revision.
 Based on the above categories the overall quality of the thesis is considered acceptable.
 The PhD candidate will be allowed to defend the thesis.
 Based on the above categories the overall quality of the thesis is considered satisfactory.
-The PhD candidate will be allowed to defend the thesis. categories the overall considered very good.
-The PhD candidate will be Based on the above categories the overall quality of the thesis is considered excellent.
+The PhD candidate will be allowed to defend the thesis.
+Based on the above categories the overall quality of the thesis is considered good.
+The PhD candidate will be allowed to defend the thesis.
+Based on the above categories the overall quality of the thesis is considered very good.
+The PhD candidate will be allowed to defend the thesis.
+Based on the above categories the overall quality of the thesis is considered excellent.
 This PhD thesis belongs to the top of the scientific field.
-This may be reason for awarding the designation 'cum laude' ('with distinction').
-4
+This may be reason for awarding the designation 'cum laude' ('with distinction').4

-1 The precise criteria for assessing quality may differ per discipline and type of research.
+&lt;sup>1 The precise criteria for assessing quality may differ per discipline and type of research.
 Accordingly, quality criteria may relate to use of theory, research design, methods of data collection, analytical approaches, modelling, validation, conclusion and discussion.
 More general quality criteria in relation to such building blocks include depth of argumentation, justification of choices, creativity, clarity, sophistication and the level of coherence between the building blocks.

-2 In the case of a design, please consider the originality of the design and the contribution to technology.
+&lt;sup>2 In the case of a design, please consider the originality of the design and the contribution to technology.
 Consider the candidate's technological competence, application of design methodologies, and analytical and integrative skills.

-3 If the research chapters are multi-authored, it is important to consider the candidate's contribution to each chapter, in particular when s/he is not the first author.
+&lt;sup>3 If the research chapters are multi-authored, it is important to consider the candidate's contribution to each chapter, in particular when s/he is not the first author.
 To this end, an authorship statement by the candidate has been added to the thesis manuscript.
 Also, it's good to check whether the research chapters show a level of written presentation similar to the Introduction and General discussion.
 If the research chapters are written in a better way, this may result in a higher grade for the criterion 'research chapters' but it suggests an important contribution of co-authors.
 Thus, a higher grade for the research chapters alone should perhaps not be reflected in the overall grade of the thesis

-4 After the oral defence, the committee will be asked to comment on the quality of the defence.
+&lt;sup>4 After the oral defence, the committee will be asked to comment on the quality of the defence.
 At that point the final decision whether or not to award a cum laude designation is made by anonymous voting.

-Appendix 5c Rubric for evaluation of interdisciplinary and transdisciplinary PhD theses
+Appendix 5e Rubric for evaluation of interdisciplinary and transdisciplinary PhD theses